JoshDoody/joshdoody.github.io/salary-negotiation-guide.md

 ---
 <h2 class='u-center'>Where are you in the salary negotiation cycle?</h2>

-Salary negotiation is a cycle that repeats throughout your career.
-You interview for a new position, negotiate a job offer, leave your old position, start your new job, ask for a raise or two, seek out new opportunities and begin interviewing and negotiating all over again.

-You might do this dozens of times throughout your career, but the salary negotiation process will always be the same.
-All that changes is where you currently are in the salary negotiation cycle.

-Use this salary negotiation guide to jump right to your current stage in the salary negotiation cycle and learn valuable strategies and tactics to get paid what you're worth by negotiating starting salary or asking for a raise.

 <ul class="buttons">
 	<li><a class="guide-btn" href="#expecting-job-offer" data-template="Expecting a job offer" data-action="Choose salary negotiation stage">Expecting a job offer</a></li>
 	<li><a class="guide-btn" href="#job-offer-in-hand" data-template="Job offer in hand" data-action="Choose salary negotiation stage">Just got a job offer</a></li>
 	<li><a class="guide-btn" href="#currently-negotiating" data-template="Currently negotiating" data-action="Choose salary negotiation stage">Currently negotiating</a></li>
 	<li><a class="guide-btn" href="#negotiation-complete" data-template="Negotiation complete" data-action="Choose salary negotiation stage">Finished negotiating</a></li>
 </ul>

+Salary negotiation is a cycle that repeats throughout your career.
+You interview for a new position, negotiate a job offer, leave your old position, start your new job, ask for a raise or two, seek out new opportunities and begin interviewing and negotiating all over again.

+You might do this dozens of times throughout your career, but the salary negotiation process will always be the same.
+All that changes is where you currently are in the salary negotiation cycle.

+Use this salary negotiation guide to jump right to your current stage in the salary negotiation cycle or read it straight through and learn all the valuable strategies and tactics to get paid what you're worth by negotiating starting salary.

 <div class="inline-ad hidden"></div>